-Woman gets 23 years for killing victim in fight over man
+Louisianan gets 23 years for killing woman in fight over man

 Latest Weather Blog

-Woman gets 23 years for killing victim in fight over man
+Louisianan gets 23 years for killing woman in fight over man

 HOUMA, La.
 (AP) - A Louisiana woman has been sentenced to 23 years in prison for stabbing a woman to death with a pocketknife during a fight over a man.